Mandaloun (horse)

-Mandaloun (foaled March 18, 2018) is a retired American Thoroughbred racehorse who finished second behind Medina Spirit in the 2021 Kentucky Derby followed by winning both the Pegasus Stakes and Haskell Stakes.
+Mandaloun (foaled March 18, 2018) is a retired American Thoroughbred racehorse who was awarded 1st place in the 2021 Kentucky Derby after the disqualification of the original winner Medina Spirit.
+He followed this with wins in both the Pegasus Stakes and Haskell Stakes.
 He also won the 2021 Risen Star Stakes, and the 2022 Louisiana Stakes.

 Background

 Mandaloun is a bay colt who was foaled in Kentucky.
 He is ridden by jockey Florent Geroux and trained by Brad H. Cox.
 The horse is named for a mandaloun, "a type of mullioned (or decorative partition) window from traditional Lebanese architecture".

 Racing career

 2020: Two-year-old season

-Mandaloun made his first start in a maiden race on October 24th in Keeneland over 6 furlongs.
+Mandaloun made his first start in a maiden race on October 24, 2020, at Keeneland over 6 furlongs.
 He won this race by 1/2 lengths in a time of 1:11.76.
-His second start was in an Allowance Optional Claiming, in Churchill Downs over 7 furlongs, on November 28, 2020.
+His second start came on November 28 in an Allowance Optional Claiming race at Churchill Downs over 7 furlongs.
 He won in a time of 1:23.15 by 1 1/4 lengths.